-Ikoo valley which is about 20Km long forms an approximately 300M deep V-shaped gorge at its western end which is widened further by the Ikoo River flowing along with it.
-The Ikoo valley provides a vantage point for photographic opportunities of the beautiful Mwingi scenery.
-From this point, it is possible to spectacular shots of the undulating hills beyond.
-Ikoo valley is believed to have been formed during the Mozambique belt metamorphism in late Proterozoic but there is evidence to suggest it was reactivated at least once during Pleistocene when rejuvenation of the main East African Rift System in Kenya occurred.
-The valley was used as a natural fortress by Kamba archers to repel the spear-wielding Maasai warriors.
+The Ikoo Valley, which is about 20 kilometers long, has a 300-meter-deep V-shaped gorge at its western end, which is widened further by the Ikoo River that flows alongside it.
+The Ikoo valley provides a great vantage point for photographing the stunning Mwingi scenery.
+From here, you can get some spectacular shots of the undulating hills beyond.
+The Ikoo valley is thought to have formed during the late Proterozoic Mozambique belt metamorphism, but there is evidence that it was reactivated at least once during the Pleistocene when the main East African Rift System in Kenya was rejuvenated.
+Kamba archers used the valley as a natural fortress to repel the spear-wielding Maasai warriors.